Fundacio-Bit/jee-app-dist/README.md

 5. Edit [50_custom](./settings/50_custom) file.

     These values set custom to-deploy filenames, path updates, username for docker-compose args, and docker-compose.yaml file path.
-Yo can choose config depending on stage and services to enable. **The environment scope is local to your script**
+You can choose config depending on stage and services to enable. **The environment scope is local to your script**

     ```bash
     # Custom section